 If you have FFEL loans (wherein the lenders were banks, insurance companies or student loan companies) your loans may have been sold or transferred to another entity for servicing.
 As with Direct Loans (discussed above) you will be able to locate your loans by accessing NSLDS at www.nslds.ed.gov

 you can find out what options are available by clicking on this link to the U.S. Department of Education's Getting out of Default web page.
 This resource provides comprehensive student loan default information developed by the U.S D.E.
 Clicking on various tabs within that publication will give you information about how to remove your loan from default, what to do if you have a dispute about your loan's default status, and how to get answers to questions you might have.

 Assistance is available to you from the United States Department of Education in the event that you experience a problem or a dispute with a lender/servicer/guarantor of an existing student loan.

-You may need to download some of the forms/documents on this web site.
+to download some of the forms/documents on this web site.